George McDonald (American football): Coaching career

 McDonald began his coaching career as an assistant coach at Bucknell University, Ball State University, Northern Illinois University, and Stanford University from 1999 to 2004.

 When Stanford's offensive coordinator Bill Cubit was hired as the head coach at Western Michigan Universityin 2005, he took McDonald with him.
 McDonald served as WMU's offensive coordinator and wide receivers coach from 2005 to 2006, and helped turn around a Broncos offense that was poorly ranked before his arrival.
 McDonald notably recruited WMU standouts Louis Delmas and E.J.
 Biggers, both from North Miami Beach High School in North Miami Beach, Florida.

 McDonald departed WMU to coach wide receivers coach at the University of Minnesota in 2007, stating that it was in the best interest of his career to work at a BCS university.
 He served as an assistant under head coach and fellow Illinois alum Tim Brewster for the 2007 and 2008 seasons.

 On February 11, 2009, the Cleveland Browns hired McDonald as offensive quality control coach under new head coach Eric Mangini.
 On May 8, 2009, the Cleveland Browns promoted McDonald from offensive quality control coach to wide receivers coach.

 McDonald was hired by the University of Miami as the wide receivers coach under head coach Al Golden on January 11, 2011.
 The next season, McDonald picked up the additional title of passing game coordinator.

 December 19, 2012, McDonald was named the receivers coach at Arkansas under new head Bret Bielema.
 However, McDonald resigned from Arkansas when the position of offensive coordinator opened at Syracuse.
 On January 15, 2013, MacDonald was officially named offensive coordinator under new head coach Scott Shafer.
 Shafer and McDonald had previously served on the same coaching staffs at Western Michigan and Northern Illinois.
 On October 6, 2014, McDonald was demoted from offensive coordinator and assistant head coach to wide receivers coach.
 He was replaced as offensive coordinator by quarterbacks coach Tim Lester.

 On January 6, 2015, McDonald was named the wide receivers coach at NC State under head coach Dave Doeren.

 On January 21, 2020, McDonald was named the wide receivers coach at Illinois under head coach Bret Bielema.

+On January 27, 2024, McDonald was named the wide receivers coach at Ole Miss under head coach Lane Kiffin.

 McDonald has also served as an NFL coaching intern during training camps with the New York Jets (2004, 2006), Chicago Bears (2005) and Tampa Bay Buccaneers (2007).